garrekstemo/Intro-to-Julia-for-spectroscopic-analysis/docs/Lesson 2.md

 add(1, 2)  # 3
 ```

-Let's package an if statement and a for loop into a function.
+Let's package an if statement and a for loop inside a function.

 ```
 function print_numbers(n)
     for i in 1:n